 The Backstage Blogathon

-In They Shoot Horses, Don’t They?
-(1969), directed by Sydney Pollack, the performers are contestants in a dance marathon during the Great Depression of the 1930s.
+Directed by Sydney Pollack.
+They Shoot Horses, Don’t They?
+(1969), is a backstage drama about contestants in a dance marathon during the Great Depression of the 1930s.
 James Poe and Robert E. Thompson adapted the screenplay from the novel by Horace McCoy who specialized in hard-boiled fiction.

 Now, all you kids got a release form.
 You fill it out, you sign it, then you hand it over when you get your official entry numbers.
 Only, read it first.
 You break your leg, we fix it.
 You catch a cold, there’s free aspirin but acts of God, the management is strictly not held to account.
 Fire, flood, double pneumonia, that’s between you and him.
 So read it and then sign.”